Watch this space in early 2024 for further offerings.

 This is a companion guide to the RMIT Copyright webpages for staff and students.

 Are you using library resources, materials from the web, video, images and other copyright works in your online teaching?
-Learn about copyright and applying best practice to your teaching activities and discover useful resources in the Copyright Capability program (Workday).
+Learn about copyright and applying best practice to your teaching activities and discover useful resources in our Copyright Capability program in Workday.

 Copyright in Canvas (4 mins), RMIT University Library, Microsoft Stream (RMIT login required)

 Copyright is a form of intellectual property.
-It protects 'the form or way an idea or information is expressed, not the idea or information itself'
+Copyright protects the form or way an idea or information is expressed, not the idea or information itself (Department of Communication and the Arts, 2016, p.3).

 The Copyright Act protects original literary, dramatic, musical and artistic works.
 It includes things like charts, diagrams, figures, tables, visual images, journal articles and books.